Vinay171105/Breast-Cancer-Prediction/README.md

 Dataset:

-=> The dataset used is the Breast Cancer Wisconsin (Diagnostic) Dataset, available via:
+=> The dataset used is the Breast Cancer(Diagnostic) Dataset, available via:

            sklearn.datasets.load_breast_cancer()